Sydney Hop on Hop Off Bus

 Kids of all ages enjoy this playground

-20. King St Wharf (Erskine St, outside Macquarie Bank) – Waterfront dining precinct.
-Unless you’re planning to eat here, I recommend walking through to Barangaroo – it’s a pleasant 10-minute walk along the harbour and often quicker than waiting for the next bus
+Unless you’re planning to visit these attractions or eat here, I recommend walking through to Barangaroo – it’s a pleasant 10-minute harbour walk and often quicker than waiting for the next bus.

-21. Barangaroo (21 Hickson Rd, opposite Roslyn Packer Theatre) – Worth stopping to explore Sydney’s newest harbourfront precinct.
-The reserve offers great harbour views and photo opportunities.
+Worth stopping to explore Sydney’s newest harbourfront precinct.
+Barangaroo Reserve offers great harbour views and photo opportunities.
 Excellent dining options range from casual to high-end.
 Allow at least an hour to explore properly.
+Make this your last stop of the day and take a sunset walk along the waterfront.

 Barangaroo Sunset Sydney HOHO stop